jfrog/project-examples/msbuild-example/README.md

 ## Structure
 This solution includes two projects: _MsbuildExample_, _MsbuildLibrary_.<br/>
-The _MsbuildLibrary_ project creates a library file: *MsbuildLibrary.dll* which is used by _MsbuildExample_ project as a dependency.
+The _MsbuildLibrary_ project creates a library file: *MsbuildLibrary.dll* which is later used by _MsbuildExample_ project as a dependency.

 ## Running the Example
 CD to the *MsbuildLibrary* directory and run the build target using the following command.